- Eligibility for Medicaid in Oklahoma

 Other low-income health programs in Oklahoma

 In addition to SoonerCare Medicaid, the state also operates SoonerPlan, which is a state-funded program to provide family planning services to men and women with incomes that do not exceed 133 percent of poverty level, and who are not enrolled in SoonerCare Medicaid.

-Another state-run program, Insure Oklahoma, predates the ACA by several years and subsidizes private health insurance for residents with incomes up to 100 percent of poverty level.
-Prior to 2014, the upper income limit for Insure Oklahoma was 200 percent of poverty level, but the limit was lowered in January 2014 because enrollees with incomes above 100 percent of poverty are now eligible to receive federal tax credits to offset the cost of private plans purchased through the exchange.
+Another state-run program, Insure Oklahoma, predates the ACA by several years and subsidizes private health insurance for residents with incomes up to the poverty level.
+Prior to 2014, the upper income limit for Insure Oklahoma was 200% of poverty level, but the limit was lowered in January 2014 because enrollees with incomes above 100% of poverty became eligible to receive federal tax credits to offset the cost of private plans purchased through the exchange.

 Insure Oklahoma offers assistance to people who obtain employer-sponsored insurance from one of the 4,543 employers who are enrolled in the Insure Oklahoma program (with a 60/25/15, state/employer/employee split on the premiums), and it also offers a program that allows individuals to purchase coverage on their own.

 Funding for Insure Oklahoma comes from tobacco taxes and matching federal funds that were scheduled to cease at the end of 2013 and be replaced with Medicaid expansion funding.
 But because Oklahoma did not accept Medicaid expansion at that point, the state has instead continued to negotiate with the federal government to get a one-year extension for Insure Oklahoma.
 The state got a second extension in June 2014 that allowed Insure Oklahoma to continue to operate throughout 2015, and a third extension in June 2015 provided continued federal funding through the end of 2016.
 In March 2016, Oklahoma received another waiver extension through the end of 2018, and Insure Oklahoma was again part of the waiver that CMS approved for 2019-2023.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.